In This Article

 One in five patients age 70 and older are affected by mitral valve regurgitation, a condition in which blood flows back through a diseased valve into the atrium of the heart.
 The disease can cause patients to experience shortness of breath and fatigue, and lead to heart failure if left untreated.

 Transcatheter mitral valve replacement is a new, minimally-invasive procedure designed to treat this condition in patients with a non-calcified mitral valve.
-Physicians at Mass General recently became the first team in New England to perform this procedure as part of the APOLLO trial, a national study to analyze the effectiveness of the new synthetic valve administered via a catheter versus traditional open heart surgery.
+Physicians at Massachusetts General Hospital recently became the first team in New England to perform this procedure as part of the APOLLO trial, a national study to analyze the effectiveness of the new synthetic valve administered via a catheter versus traditional open heart surgery.

 Transcatheter mitral valve replacement removes the need for a heart-lung machine and allows patients to spend less than an hour in the operating room, compared with open-heart surgery, which may take several hours.
 Also, doctors hope the procedure will shorten recovery times.